This deal has now ended, but check our coverage of the best Amazon Prime Day 2020 deals for more great offers on iPads and other tech.

 The long-standing rivalry between Walmart and tech giant Amazon is old news.
-But with the best Amazon Prime Day deals less than a month away, Walmart has stepped up its game.
+But with Prime Day less than a month away, Walmart has stepped up its game.
 The retailer’s latest effort to derail Amazon is a massive sale on tech.
 Specifically, tech that usually does well on Prime Day, like the latest Apple iPad Air (2019) – which currently has a $30 discount at both sites.

 Talk about brilliant iPad deals: this is the lowest-ever price for the new iPad Air.
 It’s a fantastic tablet, with a powerful A12 Bionic chip, Touch ID Fingerprint Sensor with Apple Pay, and a stunning 10.5-inch Retina display.